ecmwf/ecflow/docs/tutorial/getting_started/getting-started.rst

       or :term:`ecflow_ui` you need to know these information.

       By setting the value of the environment variables ECF_HOST and ECF_PORT you identify the server you wish to access.
-Multiple :term:`ecflow_server`'s can run on the same system.
+Multiple :term:`ecflow_server`\ s can run on the same system.

 **Local Machine**